GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

 * Preconnecting to required origins

-The sample app features a simple web page with three features coming from third-party sources:
+The included sample app features a simple web page with three features coming from third-party sources:

 * A video embed